-Notification

-If you are contacted by Plains Midstream Canada to advise you of an emergency situation, the caller will:

-Identify themselves by name.
+Notification If you are contacted by Plains Midstream Canada to advise you of an emergency situation, the caller will: • Identify themselves by name. • Identify themselves they are a Plains Midstream Canada representative. • Describe the problem and what is being done. • Give you instructions to protect your safety (shelter / evacuation). • Verify the information you have provided. • Address any concerns which you may have. • Provide a telephone number which you can call to get additional information.

-Identify themselves by name.

-Describe the problem and what is being done.

-Give you instructions to protect your safety (shelter / evacuation).

-Verify the information you have provided.

-Address any concerns which you may have.

-Provide a telephone number which you can call to get additional information.